-Pub.
-L. 105-119, 111 Stat.
+Public Law 105-119, 111 Stat.
 2440 (November 26, 1997).
 Although this law has been in effect since 1997, it has never been formally incorporated into Part 1611.
 Nevertheless, this provision of law applies regardless of whether it appears in the regulation.
-However, incorporating this language into the regulation is appropriate, particularly in light of the goal of this rulemaking to clarify the requirements relating to financial eligibility determinations.2
+However, incorporating this language into the regulation is appropriate, particularly in light of the goal of this rulemaking to clarify the requirements relating to financial eligibility determinations.

-LSC received one comment asking whether this proposal means that the financial eligibility of an applicant who is the victim of domestic violence is to be determined solely on the basis of the applicant's income and assets, without regard to the income and assets of other members of the household (beyond the perpetrator of the domestic violence).
-LSC intended that the income of the perpetrator and assets jointly held by the applicant with the perpetrator must be disregarded in assessing the financial eligibility of the applicant, but that income and assets not jointly held with the perpetrator of other members of the household (as defined by the recipient) would have to be considered in the financial eligibility assessment.
+LSC received one comment asking whether this proposal means that the financial eligibility of an applicant who is the victim of domestic violence is to be determined solely on the basis of the applicant's income and assets, without regard to the income and assets of other members of the household (beyond the alleged perpetrator of the domestic violence).
+LSC intended that the income of the alleged perpetrator and assets jointly held by the applicant with the alleged perpetrator must be disregarded in assessing the financial eligibility of the applicant, but that income and assets not jointly held with the alleged perpetrator of other members of the household (as defined by the recipient) would have to be considered in the financial eligibility assessment.
 LSC acknowledges that the language of the statute (and LSC's originally proposed implementation thereof) could be read so as to suggest that only the applicant's individual income and assets may be counted.
 However, LSC believes that such a reading would require a substantive change to the financial eligibility requirements that Congress did not intend.

-In 1998 the regulation permitted recipients to take into account an applicant's ability to access certain assets (including assets of perpetrators of domestic violence) and permitted recipients to consider the applicant's lack of access to the perpetrator's income as an "other significant factor related to the inability to afford legal assistance."
-45 CFR §§1611.6(d); 1611.5(b)(1)(E).
-However, in some cases, the victim's household income including the income of the perpetrator was above the upper income limit, such that the recipient was not able to even apply the "significant other factors" factor to make a determination of eligibility and in some cases there was a problem related to the extent to which the victim could access household assets over which the perpetrator had joint control.
-Thus, the practical problem addressed by section 506 is that in many cases a victim of domestic violence cannot draw upon the income or assets of the perpetrator (including jointly held assets) as a source of funds with which to obtain private legal assistance.
+At the time of adoption of section 506, the regulation permitted recipients to take into account an applicant's ability to access certain assets (including assets of alleged perpetrators of domestic violence) and permitted recipients to consider the applicant's lack of access to the alleged perpetrator's income as an "other significant factor related to the inability to afford legal assistance."
+45 CFR 1611.6(d); 1611.5(b)(1)(E).
+However, in some cases, the victim's household income including the income of the alleged perpetrator was above the upper income limit, such that the recipient was not able to even apply the "significant other factors" factor to make a determination of eligibility and in some cases there was a problem related to the extent to which the victim could access household assets over